electronicbots/electronicbots.github.io/_posts/2022-08-17-abusing-ISO.md

 </body>
 </html>

+I had to update this post because [Yasser](https://twitter.com/Yas_o_h) pointed out something really important that I missed mentioning which is why would we do this whole process.
+Microsoft introduced something called Zone Identifier Alternate Data Stream information or as known as Mark-of-the-Web (MOTW).
+In short words, MOTW is a security feature that was used by Internet Explorer to make saved webpages run in the security zone the page was saved from.
+Now it can create an alternate data stream (ADS) for any downloaded file.
+When downloading a file from the web, a `Zone.Identifier` will be created and it will add a ZoneID to the stream, this helps identify from which zone the file came.
+This matter to us because it could affect the execution of our attack, but why did that not happen?

+The answer is simple alternate data streams are an NTFS feature.
+In other words, this means Zone Identifier cannot be created on other file systems.
+So what we did is saving our payload in a container (The ISO File).
+MOTW will not be flagged on the payloads inside the container.

 I hope you enjoyed reading this post, I will be sharing more stuff (I don’t know why I am doing that at the end of my break lol)